 As a daughter of Eritrean immigrants, Rawan was motivated to alleviate some of the harsh realities facing African communities.
 To exercise this passion of serving Africa, she started The Ubuntu Project (www.theubuntuproj.com), a mission driven organization dedicated to bridging the gap between creativity and compassion.
 The Ubuntu Project utilizes the One-for-One model: for every purchase made, a social cause in Africa is supported.
 All products are African themed, thus allowing Africans to represent their roots locally while empowering African communities globally.
 Through The Ubuntu Project, Rawan aims to foster hope and encouragement from within by supporting effective causes in Africa and inspiring young Africans to take an active role towards the betterment of their communities.
 Rawan is a management consultant by day and a social entrepreneur by night.
 Aside from The Ubuntu Project, her management consulting career has allowed her to work in a variety of enterprise-wide initiatives, for Fortune 500 clients – including Toyota, Cisco, DirecTV, ATT, and BP – in a variety of industries and roles.
 Rawan graduated from the University of California, Los Angeles as Magna Cum Lade.
 In addition, Rawan participated in business programs at UCLA Anderson, UC Berkeley Haas Business School, and Yale School of Management.

-Bear is from Dallas, Texas.
+Bear (Princeton ’17) is from Dallas, Texas.
 His full name is Sierra Moon Goldstein, but he goes by Bear.
-He graduated from Princeton University in 2017 with a degree in Psychology.
-At Princeton, Bear was a member of the men’s varsity lacrosse team, where he was a two-time captain and a three-time All-Ivy selection.
+He graduated from Princeton University in 2017 with a degree in Psychology and Highest Honors.
+At Princeton, Bear was a member of the men’s varsity lacrosse team, where he was a two-time captain, a three-time All-Ivy and Academic All-Ivy selection, and USILA Scholar All-American.
 During his summers, Bear worked for the Tennessee Wildlife Resources Agency and the Nature Conservancy.
 He spent one summer in Hawaii conducting independent research on the cognitive underpinnings of mental toughness in triathletes.
 He also was a research assistant for a lab exploring intergroup relations, prejudice, and stereotyping in an academic setting.
 For fun, Bear enjoys playing sports, hiking, and music.
-He has a strong propensity for visual arts, especially photography.
+He has a propensity for visual arts, especially photography.
 Prior to the fellowship year, Bear had never been to Africa.
 He is most excited about the new perspectives, skills, and relationships he will develop at Nyumbani Village and beyond.

 Nora Hammond is a graduate of the University of California – Berkeley where she studied political science and minored in human rights and Middle Eastern studies.
 While there, she studied abroad at the American University in Cairo and took graduate-level classes from the Center for Migration and Refugee Studies.
 Outside of class, she observed the after effects of the Egyptian revolution and taught English to refugees.
 Since graduation she has lived in Washington, D.C. where she has most recently worked as a proposal manager for an international development and research institution.
 She earned the President’s Volunteer Service Award at the Gold Level, the highest level available, for her extracurricular community service as an AmeriCorps volunteer.
 In addition, she has had program management and research internships, including with a member of the US Congress.